 420. Buildings may be entered and inspected

-(1) The Minister or the building surveyor or a person authorised in writing by either of them, may at reasonable times enter and inspect buildings, (whether completed or not) and land mentioned in this Part, and as to which a duty is imposed by this Act upon them or either of them.
+(1) The Minister or the building surveyor of the local government or a person authorised in writing by either of them, may at reasonable times enter and inspect buildings, (whether completed or not) and land mentioned in this Part, and as to which a duty is imposed by this Act upon them or either of them.

 (2) A person, other than the Minister, entering a building or land under the provisions of this section, shall on demand by the builder, owner or person apparently in charge thereof, produce his authority to so enter to the person demanding it.

+[Section 420 amended by No. 11 of 2007 s.
+12.]

 Division 18 — Safety of platforms and viewpoints on public occasions

 421. Safety of platforms, etc., entered or used on public occasions